 Today’s Timeless Tradition’s post is an absolute honor to share with you.
 When Emilee told me she wanted to share her Granny’s cake and some of the memories that went with it I was so pleased.
 Not going to lie, I teared up a bit.
 It is just so special when people are willing to give a bit of their heart to strangers.
-Even if it is a recipe and quick story.
+Even if it is a homemade cake recipe and quick story.
 Gets me every time, guys.

 Please take the time to read the little bit from Emilee about this cake.
 This is a special recipe to her and we are honored that she shared it!